robotlovesyou/cringletest/README.md

 SENDGRID_FROM_ADDRESS=[some email address]
 ```

+If the --address cli option is not used then the sendgrid enviroment variables are not required

 ### Running

 Assuming ${GOPATH}/bin is in your $PATH then the cli can be used by running